About the Asheville Tool Library

-Our mission is to provide low-cost access to a wide range of tools, literature, and knowledge to citizens of western NC.
+Our mission is to provide low-cost access to a wide range of tools, literature, and knowledge to the citizens of Western North Carolina.

-The community-driven project aims to empower individuals and the community at large through affordable access to resources that encourage sustainability, rehabilitation, creativity, entrepreneurship, livability, and community development in Western NC.
-The Asheville Tool Library will directly address the issue of socio-economic inequality that exists in Western NC by providing low/no cost access to tools, education, and other resources to all members of our community.
+Our Vision at The Asheville Tool Library is to empower individuals and the community at large through resources that encourage sustainability, rehabilitation, creativity, entrepreneurship, livability, and community development throughout Western NC.
+The Asheville Tool Library will directly address the issue of socio-economic inequality that exists in Western NC by providing low/no-cost access to tools, education, and other resources to all members of our community.

-In 2018 we established our own non-profit and quadrupled our space in a new location.
 We continue to work hard to serve our community and create a thriving example of the sharing economy that we hope will outlive us all.
 Through the diligent work of our current Board and volunteers, the Asheville Tool Library has become a huge part of making our city more sustainable and resourceful.

 Ben Harper became involved in Asheville Tool Library through his friend and co-founder, Tom Llewellyn.
 They founded the REAL Cooperative together and toured the country with the Sustainable Living Roadshow as “eco-carnies”.
-Ben participated in some of the first meetings discussing the formation of the Asheville Tool Library before heading to Oregon to work on a ballot initiative.
-Upon his return, the original co-founders’ moved away from Asheville leaving the project in his hands before it ever opened its doors(or even had doors to open).
-Ben landed and built out the first home at 133 Church St. in 2016 and has been highly involved with the day to day ever since.
-He currently sits on the board of directors and works for Dr. Bronner’s Magic Soaps full time.
-Ben’s social and environmental activism combined with natural & conventional building skills makes him a perfect match for the Asheville Tool Library.
+Ben participated in some of the first meetings discussing the formation of the Asheville Tool Library, and helped open our first location and has been highly involved with the day to day ever since.
+He works for Dr. Bronner’s Magic Soaps, and his social and environmental activism combined with natural & conventional building skills makes him a perfect match for the Asheville Tool Library.